Saekano: Publication

 Saekano: How to Raise a Boring Girlfriend began as a light novel series written by Fumiaki Maruto, with illustrations provided by Kurehito Misaki.
 The first light novel volume was published by Fujimi Shobo under their Fujimi Fantasia Bunko imprint on July 20, 2012.
 In the twelfth volume, Maruto announced that the series would end in the thirteenth volume, which was released on October 20, 2017.
 As of November 2018, thirteen volumes and two short story collections have been published.

 Media

 Manga

 A manga adaptation with art by Takeshi Moriki was serialized from January 9, 2013 to August 9, 2016 in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age.
-It has been collected in eight tankōbon volumes between August 2013 and November 2016.
-It has also been published in English by Yen Press between January 2016 and December 2017.
+It was collected in eight tankōbon volumes between August 2013 and November 2016.
+It was published in English by Yen Press between January 2016 and December 2017.